tumelo-maja/delicate-care/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+This section provides the steps to follow when deploying the project.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - Scroll to and select 'GitHub pages'
-  - From the source section drop-down menu, select the Master Branch
+  - Under the 'Source' drop-down menu, select the 'main'(master) as the branch.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, the page will be automatically refreshed.
+There should be a ribbon displayed at the top of the page indicating successful deployment.
+  - The website is now live and can be accessed from repository home page by clicking 'github-pages' under 'Deployments' on the right-side.
+  - The link to the website should be displayed at the top showing the latest deployed version.

-The live link can be found here - https://tumelo-maja.github.io/zalama-care/index.html
+Alternatively the site's live link can be found here - (https://tumelo-maja.github.io/zalama-care/index.html)

 ## Credits